Code-Screen/Code-Screen.github.io/docs/anonymizing-candidates.md

 **Note** if you want to turn this feature on for one of your existing assessments, please let us know via <a href="mailto:hello@codescreen.com">email</a>
  or our live chat and we will switch it on for you.

- Once you send a assessment to a candidate when the anonymize candidates feature is enabled, we will display random names for each candidate and no longer show their email address:
+ Once you send an assessment to a candidate when the anonymize candidates feature is enabled, we will display random names for each candidate and no longer show their email address:

 <figure>